 If you've been looking into John Oszajca's Music Marketing Insider Circle and wondering if it's right for you - keep reading.
 I've been a member of the Insider Circle since late August of 2011 and will give you my assessment on whether it's right for you or a waste of time and money.

-In the process he became financially independent building up income from Internet Marketing plus promoting his own music online and creating marketing promotions for some others (like the setting the all time single day sales record at CD Baby while promoting Billy Burke's CD).
+In the process he became financially independent building up income from internet marketing plus promoting his own music online while managing marketing promotions for some others (like the setting the all time single day sales record at CD Baby while promoting Billy Burke's CD).